Review: The Garmin Lily is perfect for fashion lovers who don't need it all

 With a watch this fancy, you might expect a lower water resistance rating.
 However, the Garmin Lily manages to deliver a 5 ATM water resistance rating, which means it can withstand depths of up to 50 meters.
 It even offers pool swimming as one of the available activity profiles, but more on that later.

 Another success for the Garmin Lily is the superior battery life.
 These days, it's not uncommon for smartwatches to last for a day or two before dying.
-You can get up to 5 days of battery life, depending on your usage.
+You can get up to five days of battery life, depending on your usage.
 Obviously, this may go down a bit if you frequently use the connected GPS feature, and you also want to take advantage of sleep tracking.
-Still, 5 days is not bad for such a tiny smartwatch.
+Still, five days is not bad for such a tiny smartwatch.

 The Garmin Lily also shines when it comes to health and fitness tracking.
 If you happen to be a frequent user of fitness trackers, the experience is pretty much the same.
 It counts your steps and calories, measures your heart rate, reminds you to get moving, and so on.

 There are also multiple activity profiles to choose from.
-You can store up to 7 preferred activities on the watch, which can be changed in the Garmin Connect app.
-Some of the activity profiles include walking, running, biking, pool swimming, strength training, stair-stepping, treadmill, elliptical, cardio yoga, Pilates, breathwork.
+You can store up to seven preferred activities on the watch, which can be changed in the Garmin Connect app.
+Some of the activity profiles include walking, running, biking, pool swimming, strength training, stair stepping, treadmill, elliptical, cardio yoga, Pilates, and breathwork.

 You'll have features such as menstrual tracking and pregnancy tracking.